katalon-studio-samples/jira-ui-tests/README.md

 # Katalon Studio Samples
 Katalon Studio is a free and easy-to-use automated functional and regression testing platform.
-It provides users the ability to implement full automated testing solutions for their application projects with reduced and minimal engineering and programming skill requirements.
+It provides users the ability to implement full automated testing solutions for their application projects with minimal engineering and programming skill requirements.
 ______
-The **jira-ui-tests** is a testing project performing UI functional automation test on Jira Web Application using Katalon Studio.
-The examples in this project range from simple to advanced tests.
+The **jira-ui-tests** performs UI functional automation test on Jira Web Application using Katalon Studio.
+The examples in this project range from common to advanced test cases.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
 ### Prerequisites